peteroupc/peteroupc.github.io/bernsupp.md

     - is convex and has a minimum of greater than 0, or
     - is concave and has a maximum of less than 1.

-Let _m_ be the Lipschitz constant of _f_'s derivative, or a greater number than that constant (if _f_ has a second derivative on the domain the closed unit interval, then _m_ can be the maximum absolute value of that second derivative).
+Let _m_ be the Lipschitz constant of _f_'s derivative, or a greater number than that constant (if _f_ has a second derivative on its domain, then _m_ can be the maximum absolute value of that second derivative).
 Then for every integer _n_ that's a power of 2:

 - **fbelow**(_n_, _k_) = _f_(_k_/_n_) if _f_ is concave; otherwise, min(**fbelow**(4,0), **fbelow**(4,1), ..., **fbelow**(4,4)) if _n_ < 4; otherwise,  _f_(_k_/_n_) &minus; _m_/(7\*_n_).
 - **fabove**(_n_, _k_) = _f_(_k_/_n_) if _f_ is convex; otherwise, max(**fabove**(4,0), **fabove**(4,1), ..., **fabove**(4,4)) if _n_ < 4; otherwise, _f_(_k_/_n_) + _m_/(7\*_n_).